peterwroot/exchange-inspector/README.md

 ## Exchange:

 Supports Exchange server versions 2007 through 2019.
-Run the script on the exchange server you want to audiot.
+Run the script on the exchange server you want to audit.

 ## Office 365: